Docs

 Hooks

-on top of normal methods, the client provides hooks to easily access differnt reactive data.
-Every hook is avaliable in the root object of the client and they all start with use.
+On top of normal methods, the client provides hooks to easily access different reactive data.
+Every hook is available in the root object of the client and they all start with use.

 Example: useSession